Stradow/Stradow/README.md

-Hi 👋 My name is Kostas Karydis
+Hi 👋 My name is Kostas
 ===============================

-I'm currently on an exciting journey with WBS Coding School, diving deep into the realms of HTML, CSS, JavaScript, and Vue.js.
-Passionate about crafting beautiful and functional web experiences, I'm constantly honing my skills to create impactful projects.
+I'm currently enrolled in the Web & App Development Bootcamp at WBS Coding School, where I'm mastering full-stack development with modern web technologies.
+Passionate about crafting beautiful and functional web experiences, I'm constantly honing my skills to build impactful projects.

 Join me as I explore the world of web development, one line of code at a time! 🚀

 *   🌍  I'm based in Hamburg, Germany
 *   ✉️  You can contact me at [karydis\_kostas@icloud.com](mailto:karydis_kostas@icloud.com)